Consortium

 Description: Martel (MAR) is a dynamic and innovative SME with more than 25 years of experience in EC-funded projects, involved in >40 H2020 projects and 6 recently funded Horizon Europe ones, including several RIAs, IAs and CSAs in the 5G, Satellite, Next Generation Internet, Cloud and IoT domains.
 Moreover, MAR is involved in the Horizon Europe 6GSTART CSA that is supporting the overall SNS JU launch – in 6GSTART MAR leads dissemination and coordination.

 Role in 6G-NTN: MAR’s primary role is to guide impact creation activities (leading WP6) and ensure broad outreach and strategic positioning of the project within the overall SNS JU landscape by facilitating liaisons with major relevant initiatives MAR is already involved in (see above).
 In addition, MAR will also have an important technical role contributing to the end-to-end networking aspect of the project, and specifically leveraging its strong expertise in cloud-native and microservices architectures, open-source infrastructure components, and cloud-edge-IoT intelligent systems.
+More about Martel’s role in 6G-NTN.

 GREENERWAVE – logo